FSU

 We value parents as partners and emphasise the importance of home and school working together.
 As well as occasional topic linked home/school projects we would like you to spend 5 – 10mins sharing a book with your child every day.

-Spring Term 23
+Autumn Term 23

 We love reading at Lanner!
 Reading to, and with, your child is one of the greatest gifts you can give as this early acquisition of a love for reading will ensure your children becomes a reader for life.
 Research shows that reading and talking to your child about stories, information books and poems from an early age benefits them for life.
 We believe that reading is the key to life!